Android-for-Python/c4k_tflite_example/README.md

 | Windows + Coral | 2.5.0.post1 | 7 |
 | Pixel5 Android 12 arm8 | 2.8.0 | 25 |

 These are annotation update rates, for Camera4Kivy background image frame update rates are mostly independent of this.
 Surprisingly single digit annoatation rates provide acceptable behavior, this is because of the stochastic nature of detection.
+Conversly a high update rate appears too fast, tuning might be required.

 As of 2021/12/13 Google's `tflite_runtime.whl` (version 2.5.0.post1) is not available for any of these: Python 3.10, MacOS on M1, MacOS Monterey, iOS, or x86_32. **If you use any of these, stop now**.
 If you have a problem with this talk to Google.